EveryVoiceTTS/EveryVoice/docs/guides/custom.md

 ## Step 3: Install EveryVoice

-Head over to the [install documentation](../install.md) and install EveryVoice
+Head over to the [installation documentation](../install.md) and install EveryVoice

 ## Step 4: Run the Configuration Wizard 🧙